jon-jacky/PyModel/samples/Socket/README.txt

 other behaviors are considered test failures.
 These are serious limitations but stepper_d often works well enough, because real sockets usually behave this way when when small messages are sent across a fast network.

+The style of stepper_d follows a pattern that works well for deterministic, synchronous sytems -- which sockets are not.
+This stepper_d is included to here to show how a this pattern can be used -- with some limitations -- even with nondeterministic, asynchronous systems.
+However, this style is not recommended for such systems.
-This stepper_d is included to show how a basic stepper that supports a useful subset of behaviors can be written easily.
-Below we will discuss stepper_o, stepper_a, and stepper that support all model behaviors correctly.
+Below we wdiscuss stepper_o, stepper_a, and stepper, which all use a different approach that works better here, and supports all model behaviors correctly.

 The stepper_util test harness utilities